nanoapi-io/napi/README.md

 ## Why `napi`?

 - Simplifies the process of breaking down monoliths into microservices.
+- Improves understanding, maintainability, and robustness at both the architecture and code level.
 - Reduces dependency on consultants or contractors for complex refactoring tasks.
-- Enhances codebase understanding and robustness.
 - Accelerates development with a "develop monolith, deploy microservice" approach.

 ## Supported Languages and Frameworks